arcus-azure/arcus.messaging/docs/preview/features/message-pumps/customization.md

 ### Bring your own deserialization

-You can also choose to delegate the message deserialization to different deserializers.
+You can also choose to extend the built-in message deserialization with additional deserializer to meet your needs.
 This allows for more reuse, asynchronous, and is available without altering your message pump.

 You start by implemeting an `IMessageBodyHandler`.
 The following example shows how an expected type can be transformed to something else.